 Ice and snow make access difficult, if not impossible.
 We recommend fishing Crandall Creek next spring before and or after spring runoff.
 As winter sets in and permanent snow falls, access to the creek becomes more difficult.
 Wade carefully!

 The South Fork of the Shoshone is a smaller version of the North Fork of the Shoshone, with more boulders and pocket water and less public access to BLM, State or USFS land.
 Pay attention.
 Public and private lands intersect.
 Trespassing is enforced big time.
-CFS: 92 in the S. Fork Valley – Water quality is excellent.
-Water temps are in the 40’s midday.
-Ice has limited fishing inside Shoshone National Forest.
-Ice is also prevalent in the Valley sections and downstream toward Buffalo Bill Reservoir.
-While hatches are scarce now, midges and some bwo’s are around.
-The trout will still rise to dries...
+CFS: 88 in the S. Fork Valley Water temps are cold.
+Ice is building along the edges in the upper valley making it difficult to fish without fly lines or leaders hanging on shelf ice or flowing ice.
+There is limited fishing inside Shoshone National Forest.
+Ice is prevalent on the entire river to Buffalo Bill Reservoir.
+While...
 View Article